dartoos-dev/formdator/README.md

 validating Flutter form fields.
 Its main benefits, compared to all other similar packages, include:

-- Dependency-free package: there is only pure Dart code.
+- Dependency-free: there is only pure Dart code.
-- Object-oriented mindset: validation elements are **immutable objects** that can be combined in various configurations.
+- Object-oriented mindset: the elements for validation are **immutable objects** that can be combined in various configurations.
 - Classes with short — yet meaningful — names like `Req` for required fields;
   `ReqEmail` for non-empty, well-formed emails; `Len` for length constraints;